dominic-m-in-japan/dominic-m-in-japan/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on mastodon instances at https://pureheart.page
+- 🔭 I’m currently working on mastodon instance at https://pureheart.page